 How long after an assault can you press charges?
 This is a question criminal lawyers are often asked.
+First of all, it must be stressed that it is the police, and not the alleged victim of an offence, who make the decision as to whether or not to lay charges.
 The limitation period for laying charges depends on the nature of the alleged offending.
 While there is a short limitation period for laying summary charges, serious offences like aggravated assault and murder are not subject to any limitation period.

 In Victoria, the Criminal Procedure Act 2009 sets the time limits for commencing criminal proceedings.

 How long after a summary assault can you press charges?

 Under Section 7 of the Criminal Procedure Act, police must commence a proceeding for a summary offence in Victoria within 12 months of the date of the alleged offence except where legislation provides for a longer limitation period or where both parties consent to proceedings being commenced after the expiry of this period.